 Is there a valid MOT certificate?

-You can also run a HPI check on the motorbike’s reg plate to see if it’s previously been written off, stolen, or if there’s outstanding finance on it.
+You can also carry out an HPI check on the motorcycle’s registration plate to make sure it hasn’t previously been written off or stolen.

 This should also let you check whether or not there is any finance outstanding on it.